 With that said, we can say with 100% confidence that implants are one of the best investments you’ll ever make.
 In addition to giving you a smile that feels incredibly natural, you’ll be able to enjoy your new teeth for a lifetime and eat all your favorite foods with ease.

 Dental Implant FAQs

 Are you considering dental implants in Cary?
 Do you feel confident moving forward with treatment?
 Do you feel you’re fully informed about the entire process?
 Many patients who have chosen dental implants to replace their missing teeth come to us with multiple questions, all of which Dr. Koch and our team will happily answer.
 No matter where you are in the decision-making process, we want you to have all the information you need to ensure you are making the right choice for your dental health.
 Below are common questions we’ve received from patients about dental implants.
-Please review the following information, and if you do not see your question listed or would like to schedule an appointment, contact our office today.
+Please review the following information, and if you do not see your question listed or would like to schedule an appointment, contact our dental office today.

 Is it possible to develop an infection after having dental implants placed?

 Yes, but it is very rare.
 Dental implants are just like any other type of dental surgery in that there is a risk for potential complications.
 Because the process involves surgically placing these titanium posts into the jawbone, it requires opening the gum tissue and exposing the underlying bone.
 Once they are put into place, you should have no issues other than some mild to moderate soreness and/or discomfort while recovering at home.
 However, it is possible there is a slight chance you could develop an infection that would require you to undergo additional treatment.
 There could also be nerve bruising that results in temporary numbness of your lips, cheeks, or tongue.